shat700/nd00333_AZMLND_C2/README.md

 ![jsonoutput](jsonoutput.png)

-The APIs exposed by Azure ML will use JSON (JavaScript Object Notation) to accept data and submit responses.
-It served as a bridge language among different environments.
+##Future Improvements
+Benchmarking.
+Less time taking.

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
+Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.
+When run against column 'contact', the accuracy was calculated to be 0.94... contact column is a crucial one in this dataset therefore it provides a better model.